 Faculty members are representatives of a profession whose services have been obtained by the University through its administrative officers on behalf of UTC and for the sake of UTC's students.
 The privileges and responsibilities of the faculty in the governance of UTC are important and varied.
 The most direct responsibility of the faculty in the governance of UTC is to plan and develop the curriculum of UTC's academic programs.
-The Board, through its Academic Affairs and Student Success Committee, shall consider the needs and interests of the faculty (as well as the administrative staff and students) in creating and sustaining UTC's academic environment, including the creation, evaluation, continuation, and termination of academic programs.
+The Board, through its Academic Affairs and Student Success Committee, shall consider the needs and interests of the faculty (as well as the administrative staff and students) in creating and sustaining UTC's academic programs.
 A less direct, but no less important, role of the faculty is to advise UTC's administration about administrative matters that are intrinsically related to the well-being of UTC.
 These advisory matters include the:

-- appointment, dismissal, evaluation, and reappointment of faculty, including probationary faculty - promotion of faculty and the awarding of tenure - · evaluation of faculty performance - grievances of faculty - search for and hiring of the UTC Chancellor, Provost, deans, and department heads
+- appointment, dismissal, evaluation, and reappointment of faculty, including probationary faculty - promotion of faculty and the awarding of tenure - evaluation of faculty performance - grievances of faculty - search for and hiring of the UTC Chancellor, Provost, deans, and department heads